zilverline/sequent/docs/docs/concepts/projector.md

 in a Projection you need 3 things in `Sequent`:

 1. A Projector.
 Responsible for creating Projections.
 We are discussing Projectors in this chapter.
 2. A Record class.
-This is a normal `ActiveRecord::Base` class.
+This is a `Sequent::ApplicationRecord` class, subclassing  `ActiveRecord::Base`.
 In Sequent Records can **only be updated/created/deleted inside Projectors**.
 The rest of the application needs to regard these objects as **read-only**.
     This however is **not enforced** in Sequent.
 3. A SQL file.
 The SQL contains the table definition in which the Record will be stored.
 Please checkout the chapter